Another service to provide our patients with the BEST dental experience possible

 Again, using a tooth colored bonding as teeth filling repairs the teeth and restores their surfaces.
 These tooth fillings also improve your bite and your ability to chew.
 Once the teeth fillings are in place, a night guard can be used at night to prevent further damage.

-Don’t know when you need a filling?
 Regular dental check-ups and exams will help you stay on top of any developing situations leading to a dental filling.
 When was your last dental cavity check exam?